cmsc733/cmsc733.github.io/project1.md

 <div class="fig fighighlight">
   <img src="/assets/2019/p1/HomographyNetSup.png" width="100%">
   <div class="figcaption">
   	Top: Overview of the system.
-Bottom: Architecture of the network which mimics the network given in [this paper](https://arxiv.org/pdf/1606.03798.pdf).
+Bottom: Architecture of the network which mimics the network given in <a href="https://arxiv.org/pdf/1606.03798.pdf">this paper</a>.
   </div>
   <div style="clear:both;"></div>
 </div>